Anmolxix/Anmolxix/README.md

 I'm a final-year Computer Science student at Kathmandu University, graduating in 2026, with hands-on experience in manual, functional, and regression testing across web and mobile apps.
 I write test plans, design test cases, and track defects the way they're supposed to be tracked with clear steps to reproduce, expected vs. actual results, and severity, not just "it's broken."

-I'm comfortable working within SDLC, STLC, and Agile workflows, and I've started extending that manual foundation into automation: Selenium (Python) for UI testing, Postman for API testing.
+I'm comfortable working within SDLC, STLC, and Agile workflows, and I've started extending that manual foundation into automation: building a Selenium + Pytest framework from the ground up using the Page Object Model, and testing APIs with Postman.
 The goal isn't to replace the thinking part of QA with tooling — it's to spend less time repeating steps by hand and more time on the failures that actually need a human looking at them.

 <br>